florimondmanca/remote-maths/README.md

 # Remote Maths

-Networking app allowing clients to do remote maths in a simple REPL.
+Networking app allowing one or more clients to do remote maths in a secure REPL.

-Built as part of tinkering with lower-level socket programming in Python.
+*Built as part of tinkering with lower-level socket programming in Python.*

 ## Install